ArcaneEngineer/ECS-tutorials/part5.md

 #### Turret rendering system

-Lastly, the turret, again we have no conditionals, a simple, flat code structure:
+Lastly, for the turret, again we have no conditionals, it's a simple, flat code structure:

 ```
 function renderTurret(e)